« Back

 "I'd be fascinated to hear about how things work on your planet!
 If you have civilization without Pokemon, you must have all kinds of technology we don't.

 —but, um, probably a higher priority is to make sure you have everything you need?
-You can stay in a room here in the Pokemon Center for two weeks; I could get one next to you for a few days so I can hang around with Kellim while you teach the machine translation programs your language."
+You can stay in a room here in the Pokemon Center for a month; I could get one next to you for a few days so I can hang around with Kellim while you teach the machine translation programs your language."

 Permalink Mark Unread